 In the traditions of the prophet, known as the Hadith, birds like cats were respected and protected because animals were loved by the Prophet Mohammed.
 For example:

-As mentioned in the Cats in Islamic Cultures article, animals also set an example for Muslims like in the story of sons of Adam, or popularlay known as the story of “Cain Murders Abel”, a crow plays an eye opener lesson in the Quran:
+As mentioned in the Cats in Islamic Cultures article, animals also set an example for Muslims like in the story of sons of Adam, or popularly known as the story of “Cain Murders Abel”, a crow plays an eye-opener lesson in the Quran:

-Then Allah sent a raven [crow] scratching up the ground, to show him how to hide his brother’s naked corpse.
+Then Allah sent a raven [crow] scratching up the ground, to show him how to bury his brother’s naked corpse.
 He said: ‘Woe unto me!
-Am I not able to be as this raven and so hide my brother’s naked corpse?’
+Am I not able to be as this raven and bury my brother’s naked corpse?’
 And he became repentant.”
 Quran, 5:31

 Figure 8-9.
 Crows can be seen in these depictions of Cain burying Abel from an illuminated manuscript version of Stories of the Prophets (Source)